spotted-fit/app/README.md

 ```

 Note: Make sure to set the BASE_URL environment variable before running the Gradle task, as it's required by the build.gradle.kts file.

+#### Avoiding CORS Issues in WASM/JS Development
+To avoid CORS issues when developing the WASM/JS application, you have two options:

+1. **Serve the backend and frontend from the same origin:**
+   - Configure your backend to serve the WASM application's static files
+   - Or use a reverse proxy (like Nginx) to route requests to both the backend and frontend

+2. **Enable CORS on your backend server:**
+   - Configure your backend server to include the appropriate CORS headers:
+     ```
+     Access-Control-Allow-Origin: *
+     Access-Control-Allow-Methods: GET, POST, PUT, DELETE, OPTIONS
+     Access-Control-Allow-Headers: Content-Type, Authorization
+     ```
+   - In this case, you'll need to set the BASE_URL environment variable to the absolute URL of your backend server